-The APCD's investment in capital assets was \$286,873 (net of accumulated depreciation of \$1,499,888) at June 30, 2013 representing a decrease of \$43,841 (or 13.3%) over the prior year.
+The APCD's investment in capital assets was \$269,418 (net of accumulated depreciation of \$1,567,326) at June 30, 2014 representing a decrease of \$17,455 (or 6.1%) over the prior year.
 This investment in capital assets includes furniture, laboratory equipment, air monitoring stations, computer and office equipment, and APCD vehicles, which are mostly hybrid vehicles.

-The additions to capital assets reflect the purchase of two pieces of computer/IT equipment, one monitoring station, located in the Santa Ynez Valley, and three pieces of monitoring equipment.
+The additions to capital assets reflect the purchase of eight pieces of air monitoring equipment.

-The deletions of capital assets reflect the disposal of four analyzers, eight pieces of computer/IT equipment, ten pieces of monitoring equipment and one abandoned concrete slab for the old Santa Ynez monitoring station.
+The deletions of capital assets reflect the disposal of one analyzer, two pieces of monitoring equipment and two pieces of computer/IT equipment.
 Whenever possible, the APCD donates old equipment to other districts, and old computers to schools.
 Vehicles are usually auctioned off by a third party vendor or donated to another government agency.